citp/privacy-policy-historical/a/a2/a2z/a2zapk.com.md

-> *The following text is extracted and transformed from the a2zapk.com privacy policy that was archived on 2016-04-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160421182657id_/http%3A//a2zapk.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the a2zapk.com privacy policy that was archived on 2019-04-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190426100038id_/https%3A//a2zapk.com/privacy-policy.html) for the most accurate reproduction.*

-# A2Z APK, Download APK, Mod APK, Android Apps & Games
+# Privacy Policy - A2Z APK, Download APK, Mod APK, Android Apps & Games

 Below is information regarding A2ZAPK.com's commitment to protect the privacy of users and to ensure the integrity of the Internet.
 This Privacy Policy was last revised on July 20, 2014.